Home » Privacy notice

 A „Cookie” is a small amount of data, stored by the website on the visitor`s computer or mobile device.

-On our website we use „cookies” in regard with its functioning, as well as, for collecting analytics statistics for which we use Google Analytics.
+On our website we use „cookies” in regard with its functioning, as well as, for collecting analytics statistics.
 The cookies used serve to distinguish users and sessions, to define new sessions, to submit queries, to store the source of traffic, and how the site is reached.

 By properly setting up your browser, you can always turn off both our cookies and cookies from third parties.
-In this case, you may lose some of the functionality of some of the services on our site.
+In this case, you may lose some of the functionality of some of the services.

 In case you use link which forwards you to another site, it will have its own cookies and security policy, over which we have no control.